patcfly/n150-passthrough/README.md

-# Intel Alder Lake GPU Hardware PCIE Passthrough and Acceleration for inference in Frigate docker on Debian 13 VM on Proxmox-VE 9 using IOMMU and SRIOV
+# Intel Alder Lake GPU Hardware PCIE Passthrough and Acceleration for a container running on on Debian 13 VM on Proxmox-VE 9 using VT-d, IOMMU, and SRIOV

 This guide documents the steps taken to successfully configure Intel Alder Lake (N150, N100) Integrated GPU for hardware passthrough to a container (in this case Frigate NVR) running  on a Debian 13 VM on Proxmox VE 9 hypervisor.
 This enables hardware accelleration for artificial intelligence (AI) models for video object detection using inference models such as yolov9 and yolonas.